-On Saturday, the 24th of March, 2018, a Reddit user called afooltobesure posted the following question on Reddit’s largest conspiracy community:
+On Saturday, the 24th of March, 2018, a Reddit user called afooltobesure posted the following question on Reddit’s /r/conspiracy subreddit:

-Essentially, afooltobesure’s was questioning why a /r/conspiracy moderator called Flytape had officially welcomed in “refugees” from the Trump community after their subreddit had been temporarily set to private.
+Essentially, afooltobesure was questioning why a /r/conspiracy moderator called Flytape had officially welcomed in “refugees” from the Trump community after their subreddit had been temporarily set to private.

 Not long after, afooltobesure’s post was removed for violating Rule 10.

 Rule 10 is one of those flaky rules that is purposely left open to interpretation.
 It states the following: